icub-tech-iit/outside-collaborators/README.md

 In addition, pull-requests have to be reviewed by org members, thus ensuring that the process can run securely.

 Pay attention to the following points:
-- The name of the automated repositories in the YAML files shall not contain the organization.
+- The name of the automated repositories in the YAML files shall not contain the organization (i.e. the repository owner).
 - With specific keys, entries can represent groups but also individuals (e.g. `user06`), if there exists the requirement to deal with single outside collaborators within the repository.
 - Handling of outside collaborators on an individual basis takes over groups: e.g. for the repo `repo_name_1`,